Technical Requirements For Screening

 AudioAll ASFF films will be exhibited in stereo.
 Please do not supply a 5.1 mix in any circumstances.

 PaddingAll colour bars, leaders, cigarette burns and audio cues should be removed.
-We request that filmmakers include 3 seconds of black padding at the beginning and end of the film.

 Any subtitles and caption must be clearly legible.
 Please pay particular attention to font size, type and subtitle colour.
 White text on a light background will be hard to read.
 Where necessary ensure subtitles have a border/drop shadow or are presented in a different colour to white to ensure the text is clearly legible.